London Barndance: Virtual Dances

 We had two called dances, a quiz in three parts, several music tracks to dance along to, and an interval with a chance to chat with other paricipants.
-We did not record the live event, but the waltz video is available online.
 The whole event ran for about 90 minutes and some people stayed on Zoom for another 2 hours to chat!

-There will be another community video next time: keep an eye on the London Barndance YouTube channel for instructions and music.
+Keep an eye on the London Barndance YouTube channel for more goodies.